Dezaray Hawes: Women's

+Mixed doubles

 Aside from team curling, Hawes plays mixed doubles with her partner Tyler Tardi.
 The duo has competed in three Canadian Mixed Doubles Curling Championship with their best finish in 2019 where they lost in the quarterfinals.

 Personal life

-Hawes works as an administrative assistant for the MNP LLP.
-She is currently in a relationship with fellow curler Tyler Tardi.
+Hawes works as a senior administrator for the MNP LLP.
+She is currently engaged to fellow curler Tyler Tardi.
 She attended Heritage Woods Secondary School and Thompson Rivers University.